MOstrowka/WorkoutTracker/readme.md

 Make sure to replace `<TOKEN>` with the actual JWT token returned from the login endpoint.

+The idea for this workout tracker application is inspired by [Roadmap.sh](https://roadmap.sh/projects/fitness-workout-tracker).

 ## License

 This project is licensed under the MIT License.